Abraham Whipple

-Commander Abraham Whipple (September 26, 1733 – May 27, 1819) was an American naval officer best known for his service in the Continental Navy during the Revolutionary War and being one of the founders of Marietta, Ohio.
-Born near Providence, Colony of Rhode Island, Whipple chose to be a seafarer early in his life and embarked on a career in the lucrative trade with the West Indies, working for Moses and John Brown.
-In the French and Indian War period, he became a privateersman and commanded privateer Game Cock from 1759 to 1760.
+Commodore Abraham Whipple (September 26, 1733 – May 27, 1819) was a Continental Navy officer who served in the American Revolutionary War and co-founded Marietta, Ohio.
+Born near Providence, Rhode Island, Whipple chose to be a sailor early in his life and embarked on a career in the lucrative colonial trade with the West Indies, working for Moses and John Brown.
+During the French and Indian War, he became a privateer and commanded the ship Game Cock from 1759 to 1760.
 In one six-month cruise, he captured 23 French ships.

-In 1772, Whipple burnt the first British naval casualty of the American Revolution, the revenue cutter Gaspee, in the Gaspée Affair.
-The first to unfurl the Star Spangled Banner in London, Whipple was also the first to sail an ocean-going ship 2000 miles downriver from Ohio to the Caribbean, which opened trade with the Northwest Territory.
-Abraham Whipple was a member of the Society of the Cincinnati of the State of Rhode Island.
+In 1772, Whipple burnt the first British naval casualty of the American Revolution, the revenue cutter Gaspee, in the Gaspée affair.
+The first to unfurl the American flag in London, Whipple was also the first to sail an ocean-going ship 2000 miles downriver from Ohio to the Caribbean, which opened trade with the Northwest Territory.
+He was a member of Society of the Cincinnati's Rhode Island branch.

 Early life

-Abraham Whipple was born on September 26, 1733, to Noah Whipple Jr. Abraham Whipple and Sarah Hopkins were married on August 2, 1761.
+Whipple was born on September 26, 1733, to Noah Whipple Jr. Abraham Whipple and Sarah Hopkins were married on August 2, 1761.
 They had three children: John, Catherine, and Mary.
 Catherine later married Colonel Ebenezer Sproat of the Continental Army.
-Whipple sold enslaved people as part of his mercantile career; on November 1763, Whipple sold an enslaved woman named Deuse to Nicholas Brown & Co.
+Whipple sold enslaved people as part of his mercantile career; in November 1763, Whipple sold an enslaved woman named Deuse to Nicholas Brown & Co.